svarukala/nivas_blog/content/posts/01-11-2021-PnP-PowerShell/PnPPowerShellAuthentication.md

 #
 # Caveat with previously consented SharePointPnPPowerShellOnline app

 If you've previously installed SharePointPnPPowerShellOnline and used it to log into your M365 tenant at some point, then that would have already created the Azure AD Enterprise app with the same ID but a different name ("PnP Office 365 Management Shell").
-You can navigate to your Azure Portal > Azure Active Directory > Enterprise Applications.
-You can see the app there.
+You can navigate to your Azure Portal > Azure Active Directory > Enterprise Applications to see the service principal.
 ![legacy pnp app](oldpnp.png)

 In this case running Register-PnPManagementShellAccess can be optional.
 The cmdlets work just fine.
 But not all commands work.
 Here is an error for Get-PnPSiteTemplate for example:
 ![Cmdlet error](permserror.png)

-To fix the above issue I ran the Register-PnPManagementShellAccess command but that had no affect.
+To fix the above issue I ran the Register-PnPManagementShellAccess command but that didn't help.
 I had to delete the existing legacy enterprise app.
 To delete, you need to open the enterprise application, go to properties and select delete.
 Then run the Register-PnPManagementShellAccess command.

 #
 # Use your own Azure AD App with PnP PowerShell

-The steps to create your Azure AD App to use with PnP PowerShell is [documented here](https://pnp.github.io/powershell/articles/authentication.html). **However, based on my research and understanding, you can use it for App-Only access**.
+The steps to create your Azure AD App to use with PnP PowerShell is [documented here](https://pnp.github.io/powershell/articles/authentication.html). **However, based on my research and understanding, you can use it for App-Only access** (let me know if there is a way).
 To use with user login you have to use the service principal corresponding to PnP Management Shell.

 #
 # Issue with uninstalling module in PowerShell Core 7.1

-When I tried to uninstall a module using Uninstall-Module command, although it runs without any errors, the module actually is not getting deleted.
-When I navigated to the module locations the I can see the folder corresponding to the module.
-To check the PS Module Path you can run the command $env:PSModulePath.
+When I tried to uninstall a module using Uninstall-Module command, although it runs without any errors, the module actually is not deleted.
+When I navigate to the module locations, I can see the folder corresponding to the module.
+To check the PS Module Path you can run the command **$env:PSModulePath**.
 I had to manually delete the module folder to get rid of the module.
-This might be an isolated issue but noting it down here if anyone hits that issue.
+This might be an isolated issue but calling it out here if anyone hits that issue.

+Happy scripting!

 Hope that helps!